Outdated or Unsupported Browser Detected

 Job Center of Wisconsin (JCW) is a free online portal that connects job seekers with employment opportunities throughout Wisconsin.
 JCW's interactive search options allow users to search job openings by title, employer, keyword, location, apprenticeship opportunity, location and more.
 Additionally, users can upload a resume or use the resume builder to assist in creating a resume that highlights the job seeker's skills.

-Job Center of Wisconsin also connects users to resources including resume and job search assistance, information about training programs, and services for ex-offenders, job seekers with disabilities, and veterans.
+Job Center of Wisconsin also connects users to resources including resume and job search assistance, information about training programs, and services for justice-involved individuals, job seekers with disabilities, and veterans.
 The veteran community is encouraged to to learn more about resources in their community and opportunities to enhance their career.

 A suite of tools is also available to users through JCW including information on the projections of job openings and occupations to assist in career exploration and a list of the top 10 "Hot Jobs" by area along with education levels and median wage.
 Tools to assist with a household budget, calculating self-sufficiency, exploring career options, and more are also available using My JCW.